jchen1ca/walnut/image_augmentation.md

 <a name='applicable'></a>
-## Situations that Data Augmentation is  not Applicable
+## Caution in Data Augmentation
-Not every image data augmentation method can be used for any applications.
-We need to consider the infomation that the data augmentation added.
-Sometimes a data augmentation method can mess up the dataset.
-For example, in numerical OCR model training, we can’t use vertical flipping, because “6” becomes to "9" after vertical flipping.
+- Don't apply transformation that could change the class.
+For example, in OCR model training, we can’t use horizontal flips because "b" and "d" can be messed.
+And we can't use 180 rotation because “6” and "9" can be messed.
+- Out of plane rotation needs to fix the blank area

 <a name='package'></a>